 Diamondback Energy, Inc. was incorporated in Delaware on December 30, 2011.
-Prior to October 11, 2012, all of our historical oil and natural gas assets, operations and results described in this prospectus supplement were those of Windsor Permian and Windsor UT which, prior to our initial public offering, were entities controlled by our equity sponsor, Wexford.
-Immediately prior to the effectiveness of the registration statement relating to our initial public offering, Windsor Permian became our wholly-owned subsidiary and we acquired the oil and natural gas assets of Gulfport located in the Permian Basin in the Gulfport transaction.
+Prior to October 11, 2012, all of our historical oil and natural gas assets, operations and results described in this prospectus supplement were those of Windsor Permian LLC, or Windsor Permian, and Windsor UT LLC, or Windsor UT, which, prior to our initial public offering, were entities controlled by our equity sponsor, Wexford Capital LP, or Wexford.
+Immediately prior to the effectiveness of the registration statement relating to our initial public offering, Windsor Permian became our wholly-owned subsidiary and we acquired the oil and natural gas assets of Gulfport Energy Corporation, or Gulfport, located in the Permian Basin.
 The oil and natural gas properties described in this prospectus supplement have been acquired by Windsor Permian, Gulfport and Windsor UT since December 2007.
 As a result, there is only limited historical financial and operating information available upon which to base your evaluation of our performance.